Image courtesy of A Home With Soul

 I don’t personally believe in a ‘higher power’ and I’m not religious at all, but I do believe in the connectedness of all things.
 I’m respectful of everyone’s individual beliefs and feel that religion, although the cause of great divisiveness and pain, also has much good to offer.
 The ritual, the community, the music, the stories and the beautiful places where people come together to worship, are all elements we could use more of.
 I love the idea that we might be able to embrace these things without dogma.

-Practice #1 – Embrace ritual at the start of your day
+Spiritual practice #1 – Embrace ritual at the start of your day

 If you’re drawn to the beautiful aspects of traditional religion but a non-believer like me, try creating a morning ritual that will help you interact with your day in a more conscious way.
 You might start with a meditation on waking, a few sun salutations, writing Morning Pages or noticing what you’re grateful for before your feet hit the floor.